 Specifically, the difference between Thai Permanent Residency and Thai citizenship pertains to substantial benefit differences.
 Although Thai Permanent Residency provides certain benefits to the person involved, it does not come near to the benefits in which the Thai citizenship offers.

 To cite an example, a Thai Permanent Resident does not get any travel document specifically a passport.
 Although certain circumstances make travel documents available for the Thai Permanent Resident, it is not a commonly issued document, and those that obtain it oftentimes need to show justifiable circumstances as to why they need to obtain such document.
+See the article on getting married in Thailand as well.

 There are also certain benefits with a Thai Permanent Residency that are importantly granted in Thai citizenship.
 A permanent resident under Thai Labor Code Laws and Thai Immigration Laws, it is required to have 4 Thai employees on any given company here in Thailand in order to have a work permit for a standard non-immigrant foreigner.